nk412/corella/README.md

 ##### `--pos-color`
 Set the color to use for positive correlation.
 Defaults to `light_red` <br>
 Supported colors include `black, red, green, yellow, blue, magenta, cyan, white` and `light_gray, dark_gray, light_red, light_green, light_yellow, light_blue, light_magenta, light_cyan`. <br>
-Full list of all 256 supported colors can be found at the [colorama project page](https://pypi.org/project/colored/).
+Full list of all 256 supported colors can be found at the [colored project page](https://pypi.org/project/colored/).

 ##### `--neg-color`
 Set the color to use for negative correlation.
 Defaults to `light_blue` <br>